Friday, September 13, 2024

 Monday, May 03, 2021

-Cook and make biochar with merely a shovel? - Dakota fire hole modified to make biochar cleanly - progress so far.
+Cook while making biochar with merely a shovel? - Dakota fire hole modified to make biochar cleanly - progress so far.

 Dakota fire holes are easy to build/dig, burn cleanly and clean up well.
 For more on these one can see: https://en.wikipedia.org/wiki/Fire_pit#Dakota_fire_pit